Waiting for Tonight: Usage in media

-During Lopez's guest appearance on the sixth season of the NBC sitcom Will & Grace, she performed "Waiting for Tonight".
+During Lopez's guest appearance on "I Do, Oh, No, You Di-in't", from the sixth season of the NBC sitcom Will & Grace, she performed "Waiting for Tonight".
 The episode aired on April 29, 2004, as the season's finale.
 On the seventh season of the competitive dance series America's Best Dance Crew in May 2012, the group Fanny Pak performed a routine to "Waiting for Tonight".
 In March 2016, Lopez appeared with James Corden on the Carpool Karaoke segment of his The Late Late Show with James Corden, where she "teaches Corden how to vamp for the camera" as "Waiting for Tonight" plays.
 That May, Christina Milian recreated the song's music video on an episode of the reality competition series Lip Sync Battle.
-In March 2019, the song was used as a lip sync song on the eleventh season of RuPaul's Drag Race, with six contestants lip syncing at the same time for the first time in the show's history.
+In March 2019, the Hex Hector remix was used as a lip sync song on the eleventh season of RuPaul's Drag Race, with six contestants lip syncing at the same time for the first time in the show's history.
 That September, actress Constance Wu performed "Waiting for Tonight" on an episode of The Late Late Show with James Corden.
+In March 2024, Ariana Grande and Bowen Yang briefly performed "Waiting for Tonight" among other songs as part of a skit on Saturday Night Live.